farlee2121/DevEssentialsBlog/_posts/2021-03-12-Service-Locator-Hides-Circular-Dependencies.md

 At least four systems I've consulted on have suffered from nasty circular dependencies.
 All of them used the service locator pattern.

 This is not a coincidence.
-Let's clarify by constrasting against constructor injection.
+Let's clarify by contrasting against constructor injection.

 ### Constructor injection
 **Eager**: Constructor Injection requires all dependencies to be defined when a component in instantiated.
-This leds itself to an eager dependency approach.
+This lends itself to an eager dependency approach.
 Any circular dependencies would be triggered in the composition root.
 This most likely means the system fails on startup, or at latest when the broken component is first created.

-**Explicit**: Constructor Injection is also explict about dependencies.
+**Explicit**: Constructor Injection is also explicit about dependencies.
 All dependencies are (usually) assembled in a composition root.
 Trying to create one of the circular dependencies will immediately force the developer to realize that they can't create all the dependencies needed without already having the type they're trying to create.

 ### Service Locator

 The properties that prevent circular dependencies in Constructor Injection are opposed by Service Locator.

 **Lazy**: A dependency isn't created until the dependency is requested.
 It is tempting to create services per-method or even ad-hoc for each call.
-Any dependencies not directly invoked will not be constucted.
-This means that circular depenencies only trigger when specific methods repeatedly invoke each other.
+Any dependencies not directly invoked will not be constructed.
+This means that circular dependencies only trigger when specific methods repeatedly invoke each other.

 **Hidden**: Constructing a component doesn't require any dependencies.
 They are registered somewhere unknown for the system at large.
 We don't know what the current component depends on unless we examine the code.
 Any missed dependencies won't error until they are invoked.